fuzhufozhu/ali_lot/intl.en-US/User Guide/Accounts and logon/Resource Access Management (RAM)/Custom permissions.md

 }
 ```

-Authorization policy to specify denied access
+The following is an example of authorization policy to specify denied access.

-Scenario: rejects the read requests from IP address 10.101.169.111.
+Scenario: Rejects read requests from IP address 10.101.169.111.

 ```
 {
 "Statement": [
 {